LikeTheSalad/android-stem/README.md

 ![Sync button](./assets/sync_now.png "Sync button")

-After your changes to the build.gradle files are done,you should see the above message in Android Studio that has a "Sync Now" button.
-You have to press on that button for the changes to take effect.
-After your sync is done, you'll be ready to go! :) you can start adding your string templates to your app's resources.
+After your changes to the build.gradle files are done, you should see the above message in Android Studio that has a "Sync Now" button.
+You have to click on that button for the changes to take effect.
+After the sync is done, you'll be ready to go! you can start adding your string templates to your app's resources.

 Running it manually
 ---